carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 The CSV file contains choice consistency data for ` `r nrow(bronars_simulation_data.csv)` ` simulated participants.

 When you knit you might get an error.
 Any idea why?
 That is because we need to make sure to import the dataset we are referring to and call it in R Markdown before the inline code can work.
 Let's follow this process by clicking on the dataset and choose import.
 You will notice that Rstudio dataset import dialog box gives you a piece of code on the lower-right corner called "code preview".
+Make sure to copy:

+library(readr)
+bronars_simulation_data <- read_csv("data/bronars_simulation_data.csv")

-Make sure to copy that.
-Then, click on the `+C` icon in the menu, to enter a R code chunk and copy that code.
+Then, close the dialog, click on the `+C` icon in the menu, to enter a R code chunk and copy that code.
 Time to Knit!
 If you update your dataset this value will match the number of rows.

 > ## CHALLENGE 6.1 - Adding inline code
 > Suppose we would like to add some information to the sentence we have just adjusted in our manuscript.
 We would like to include the average for the variable *violation_count* present in the same dataset.
 Which inline code we would have to add to following sentence?